333xzs/loadingscreen/README.md

-# loadingscreen
-A simple fivem loadingscreen
+A simple FiveM loadingscreen

+# Instructions

+Please insert your logo image file named `logo.png` into the `/html/assets` folder.